 Most likely you don’t have enough time to repair all equipment problems found in your area, and you don’t always find the problems before a breakdown.
 So we need more people, right?
 In the short run possibly, but not necessarily.
 Definitely not in the long run.
 Here is a checklist of possible problems:

 - Do operators perform detailed equipment inspections?
-If not, make sure operators know how to inspect a bearing, motor, coupling, hydraulic motor, fluid coupling, etc.
+If not, make sure operators know how to inspect a bearing, motor, coupling, hydraulic motor, fluid coupling, etc. Learn more about operators performing inspections here.

 - Do your maintenance people have detailed inspection lists, take readings, and analyze trends in order to identify symptoms on equipment?